New Student Orientation

 If you fall into one of the above two categories, you do not need to register.
 If you are not a mandatory student but would like to attend New Student Orientation please register here.

-A $115 NSO fee is applied directly to students' accounts, which is settled during regular UAF fee payment at the start of the spring semester.
+A $115 fall NSO fee will be applied directly to students' accounts, which is settled during regular UAF fee payment at the start of the fall semester.

 Graduate Student Orientation